My Go-To Crock Pot Pot Roast (Tender Every Time)

 - I didn’t add too much salt, because the onion soup can be a bit salty.
 Wait until the food cooks before adding salt.
 Taste it first, and if you think it needs salt, add it then.

-- If you want to cook the roast in less time, you can cook it on the high setting for about five to six hours.
-Just be sure it’s done cooking.
-The temperature should reach 210 degrees when it’s done cooking.
+- If you want to cook the roast in a shorter amount of time, you can cook it on the high setting for about five to six hours.
+Start checking at five hours.
+It will be done when you can pull the meat apart with a fork, and it shreds easily with no resistance.
+If it still holds together in a chunk, it needs more time.

 I usually put a pan of homemade Jiffy cornbread on the table to soak up the broth.
-I have some soft and easy dinner rolls that work too.
+I have some soft and easy dinner rolls that work too, and you can ladle the broth right over the bread.
 That’s really all you need.

 Making Gravy